Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 What if we wanted the performance of ASICs with some computational flexibility?
 That's what FPGAs are for.

 <div class="highlight-box">
 A <strong>Field-Programmable Gate Array</strong> (FPGA) is an integrated circuit containing an array of <a href="https://en.wikipedia.org/wiki/Logic_block" target="_blank">configurable logic blocks</a> (CLBs).
-Each block can be configured in both the <span tt="logic_block_details">logical function</span> it performs and how they interconnect with each other.
+Each block can be configured in both the <span tt="logic_block_details">logical function</span> it performs and how it connects with the other blocks.
 At startup, the FPGA loads a <a href="#fpga-software">bitstream</a> that precisely defines the function of each block and its routing, enabling virtually any digital circuit to be realized directly in hardware.
 </div>

 <span tt="softcore">Any digital circuit can be implemented on an FPGA</span>, from a simple binary counter to a complex Fourier transform.